Vāne Manor: History

-Manor house suffered extensive fire damage as a result of the 1905 Russian revolution.
+The manor house suffered extensive fire damage as a result of the 1905 Russian revolution.
 It was restored between 1936 and 1940 for the purpose of establishing a local school.
 It currently accommodates Vāne primary school.

-During the German occupation building was used as a hospital.
+During the German occupation of Latvia, the building was used as a hospital.
 In 1944 one end of the building burned down.
 The Germans rebuilt damaged part of the building, but the interior was not restored.
 In 1945 the Germans were expelled and local school returned to it premises.
 The school was completely renovated in 1950.